 Setting.
 Consider liquid savings (e.g. money on a bank account) that can be used to smooth consumption when unemployed as well as illiquid assets (e.g. retirement plans) that cannot be used when unemployed but provide other benefits.
-Let s(z) and a(z) denote the liquid savings and illiquid assets accumulated by an individual with earnings z when employed, such that consumption when employed is $c_e(z) = z - T_e(z) - s(z) - a(z)$ .
-Normalizing interest rates to zero, if this individual spends a fraction of time e employed, consumption when unemployed is then $c_u(z) = B_u(z) + \frac{e}{1-e}s(z)$ and the total amount of illiquid assets accumulated is ea(z).

-Individuals' expected utility when participating in the labor market becomes where U(ea(z)) is the utility derived from illiquid assets (e.g. utility in retirement) and search decisions factor in their potential effects on savings and assets accumulation.
+Let s(z) and a(z) denote the liquid savings and illiquid assets accumulated by an individual with earnings z when employed, such that consumption when employed is $c_e(z) = z - T_e(z) - s(z) - a(z)$.
+Normalizing interest rates to zero, if this individual spends a fraction of time e employed, consumption when unemployed is then $c_u(z) = B_u(z) + \frac{e}{1-e}s(z)$ and the total amount of illiquid assets accumulated is ea(z).22 where U(ea(z)) is the utility derived from illiquid assets (e.g. utility in retirement) and search decisions factor in their potential effects on savings and assets accumulation.